Double Vision

 It was someone else entirely, a whole other guy!

-“What?
-I mean, I know.
-I’m sorry, I’m sorry!”
-He sat up, wiping his dribbling nose with one long swipe of his right palm.
-“I followed you here months ago.
+“I’m sorry, alright?
+I’m sorry!”
+He sat up, wiping his face with one long swipe of his right palm.
+“I know I’m intruding..
+I followed you here once, months ago.
 I live in your apartment block.”

-“No, you haven’t.
-I would have seen you.”
+“No way, I would have seen you.”

 “No, we don’t!”

 “Yes, we do.
-Stop it!”
+Fucking stop it!”
+He was getting mad.

 “I would have seen you!
 You look just like me!”

-“You asked your mum?”
+“You asked your mum?” …You have a mum?

-Will looked out towards the railway line, his memories from living in the old apartment block were swimming loosely behind his eyes.
+Lim looked out towards the railway line, his memories from living in the old apartment block were swimming loosely behind his eyes.
 His mum had died when he was 14 and he’d left school soon after, obsessed with writing music.
 He worked in a record store downtown for a while trying to catch a break in the industry, but it didn’t come before the record store closed down.
 By 17 he was broke and stocking shelves in a grocery store, living next to a dude with some mysterious chronic pain.

 It felt like the last few years had gone by in a blur.
 A monotonous ride of night working and day sleeping and escaping down here to his underpass spot when the weather allowed.
-Not only could he not recall this guy right here in front of him, but Will couldn’t really see any faces clearly, not in his minds’ eye, at least.
+Not only could he not recall this guy right here in front of him, but Lim couldn’t really see any faces clearly, not in his minds’ eye, at least.
 He was struggling to even recall the sad lady next doors’ face, let alone his co-workers…

 I don’t even write anymore…